Skip to Main Content

 The first On the Move Forum mirrored the format of the 1977 conference, engaging participants in discussions about how to advance women in the workplace and communities, concerning topics including education, business, finance, and health and wellness.

-Melina Rudman, Bay Path University’s director of WELL (Women as Empowered Learners and Leaders) and community life, worked closely with Fondon on developing On the Move.
+Melina Rudman, Bay Path University’s director of WELL (We Empower Learners and Leaders) and community life, worked closely with Fondon on developing On the Move.

 “I was delighted to work with Janine [Fondon] and discover her vision and passion as we collaborated on the creation of On the Move.
 We saw it as an exciting opportunity for our students, faculty, staff and community partners to engage with each other about this important milestone in women’s history in the United States, and reignite some of that energy.”
 Rudman said.